-7. Table 7A - Right-Of-Way Priorities- State Highway System, Table 7B Right-Of-Way Priorities-Alachua County-Maintained Priorities and Table 7C Right-Of-Way Priorities- City of Gainesville-Maintained Priorities- recommendations developed based upon the Year 2035 Livable Communities Reinvestment Plan Cost Feasible Plan priorities, are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Advisory Committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+7. Table 7A - Right-Of-Way Priorities- State Highway System, Table 7B Right-Of-Way Priorities-Alachua County-Maintained Priorities and Table 7C Right-Of-Way Priorities - City of Gainesville-Maintained Priorities- recommendations developed based upon the Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan, Cost Feasible Plan priorities are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.